brycie-boy/The_Cosmos/In The Buddha’s Words Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 “And what, monks, is bright kamma with bright results?
 Here, monks, someone generates a non-afflictive volitional formation of body, speech, or mind.
 Having done so, he is reborn in a non-afflictive world.
 Being touched by non-afflictive contacts, he experiences a non-afflictive feeling, extremely pleasant, as for example the devas of refulgent glory experience.
 (Four Kinds of Kamma - Location 2754, AN 4:232; II 230–32)

-- Highlight(pink) - Location 7717
-Subhakiṇhā devā.
-These are the deities inhabiting the highest plane of rebirth corresponding to the third jhāna.

 - Highlight(pink) - Location 2606
 Its underlying motives are the three wholesome roots: nongreed, nonhatred, and nondelusion, which may be expressed more positively as generosity, loving-kindness, and wisdom.